-Durkheim, one of sociology’s founders, wrote a book on suicide which is recognized as the first modern example of an organized and a consistent use of documents for social research.
+Durkheim, one of the founders of Sociology, wrote a book on suicide, which is recognized as the first modern example of a methodical and consistent use of documents for social research.

 Documentary research methodology

-Documentary research, if conducted thoroughly, can help develop a hypothesis or prove or disprove an existing hypothesis.
+Documentary research, if conducted thoroughly, can help develop a hypothesis or prove or disprove an existing theory.
 This of course depends on the methodology applied and the depth of research conducted.
 The researcher must conduct his/her own secondary research to analyze the contents before extracting it.
-The data must be handled scientifically.
+They must handle the data scientifically.

 Follow this four-step approach to control the quality of the content: